 435 INDEPENDENT STUDY IN CHURCH HISTORY

+Professor Deibler

 This course is designed for students desiring to study intensively some area of Church History or the History of Christian Thought not specifically treated in other courses.
 It involves intensive research and thesis work under the direction of the professor.
 The course is limited to students majoring in the field of Historical Theology.

+Elective.
+2 hours.